OleksandrGnatiuk/python_web_HW_14/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to REST API's documentation!
+Welcome to Rest API's documentation!
 ====================================

 .. toctree::